 There are three different approaches of ELISA (1):

 Direct & Indirect ELISA:

-With this approach, the analyte is coated in the microwells and detected either directly by an enzyme-conjugated primary antibody, or indirectly by making use of an enzyme-conjugated secondary antibody.
-A well-established variant is the biotin-(strept-)avidin detection system when the primary is biotinylated, and instead of a secondary antibody, the streptavidin conjugated to an enzyme is used to bind to the biotinylated primary antibody.
+With this approach, the analyte is coated in the microwells.
+The analyte is detected either directly by an enzyme-conjugated primary antibody, or indirectly by making use of an enzyme-conjugated secondary antibody.
+A well-established variant is the biotin-(strept-)avidin detection system.
+This is when the primary antibody is biotinylated, and instead of a secondary antibody, the streptavidin conjugated to an enzyme is used to bind to the biotinylated primary antibody.
 This system further enhances the sensitivity of the detection method.

 This approach is the most common method for quantitative analysis, as the analyte is captured from the matrix (plasma, serum, or other bodily fluid) by the primary antibody coated in the microwells.
 Here, the secondary antibody is also directed to the same analyte and report back on the captured molecules.
 A prerequisite to this approach is that the capturing and reporting antibodies need to bind to different parts of the analyte.
 Because there are two different primary antibodies involved, this approach potentially enhances the specificity of the detection.
 The reporting antibody is either conjugated itself for detection, or it is detected by a conjugated secondary antibody (that should not cross-react to the capture antibody).